-There are several species of bird that need grit (like Manna Pro Poultry Grit, 5-Pounds) added to their diet to aid in digestion.
+There are several species of bird that need insoluble grit added to their diet to aid in digestion.
 For example, adult chickens need grit; they swallow their food whole and the grit they eat sits in their gizzards and helps break down larger pieces of food or hard-hulled seeds.
 Many chicken owners use ground oyster shells for grit, which also provides much-needed calcium to the chicken.

 Years ago, after noting that many birds needed grit, it became widely accepted that budgies must need grit too, and it was quite common to offer household pet parakeets grit.